Huzaifag/jet_cartbridge_final/MANUFACTURER_ENHANCEMENTS_SUMMARY.md

 # Manufacturer Features Enhancement Summary

 ## Overview
-I have significantly enhanced the manufacturer features to match and exceed the seller capabilities, creating a comprehensive business management system for manufacturers.
+I have significantly enhanced the manufacturer features to match and exceed the seller capabilities, creating a comprehensive business management system for manufacturers with 9 new controllers and views.

-## New Controllers Created
+## New Controllers Created (9 Total)

 ### 1. ManufacturerAnalyticsController
 - **Purpose**: Advanced analytics and reporting dashboard